dlsudatasci/dlsudatasci.github.io/content/_programs/minor-in-data-science-program.md

 ---
 category:
   - programs
 title: Minor in Data Science
-layout: program
+layout: under_construction
-permalink: "/programs/minor-in-data-science/"
+permalink: '/programs/minor-in-data-science/'
+description:
-description: The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
+  The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.